Are Mormons "Christians" as defined by traditional Christianity?

-So, what does Mormonism reject?
+What does Mormonism reject?

 The orthodox consensus of the Christian church is defined in terms of its historic creeds and doctrinal affirmations.
 Two great doctrines stand as the central substance of that consensus.
 Throughout the centuries, the doctrines concerning the Trinity and the nature of Christ have constituted that foundation, and the church has used these definitional doctrines as the standard for identifying true Christianity.

 The Mormon doctrine of God does not correspond to the Christian doctrine of the Trinity.
 Mormonism rejects the central logic of this doctrine (one God in three eternal persons) and develops its own doctrine of God - a doctrine that bears practically no resemblance to Trinitarian theology.
 The Mormon doctrine of God includes many gods, not one.
 Furthermore, Mormonism teaches that we are what God once was and are becoming what He now is.
 That is in direct conflict with Christian orthodoxy.

 Contemporary Mormonism presents the Book of Mormon as "another testament of Jesus Christ," but the Jesus of the Book of Mormon is not the only begotten Son of God, the second person of the Trinity, or the one through whose death on the cross we can be saved from our sins.